 - No longer accept responsibilities that are not part of their job description

 In other words, quiet quitters keep their jobs and salary, but choose to be less involved than before.

 Let’s look at what might have caused a wave of quiet quitting.

 - As we all know, the pandemic transformed the work world.
 Since 2020, many Canadians have changed jobs.
-In fact, articles refer to the great resignation: Twenty-eight per cent of workers in Quebec changed careers in the following two years.
+In fact, articles refer to the great resignation (This hyperlink will open in a new tab).: Twenty-eight per cent of workers in Quebec changed careers in the following two years.

 - Inflation and the spectre of a recession may be reasons why people quietly quit rather than leave their pay cheques and benefits behind.

 The decision may be due to personal reasons as well.
 People may want to...

 - Fulfil themselves in other aspects of their lives such as recreation or projects